ArthurMS15/CCO_alg_List01/README.md

 ## Fourth list of algorithm exercises, done entirely in the C programming language.

 This list of exercises (which can be checked in the pdf **"Lista 04 - Vetores e Matrizes I"**) was developed in the first semester in 2020;

+## Fifth list of algorithm exercises, done entirely in the C programming language.

+This list of exercises (which can be checked in the pdf **"Lista 05_ exercícios de registros"**) was developed in the first semester in 2020;